*This article was updated September 2020.

 79 percent of employees leave their job because they don't feel appreciated.

-Three simple ways to start showing thankfulness and recognition to your employees today
+Three simple ways you can start showing your employees appreciation and recognition today

 While it can seem difficult — even daunting — to know the perfect formula to show your employees that you’re thankful, it doesn’t have to be that way.
 Consider these three ways to show your employees thankfulness — we promise, your employees will appreciate you extending gratitude for their work.